Kansattica/Fluency/README.md

 or use the long options, like `--help` and `--in-file`.

+### Tutorial
+Coming soon, but you can look at the examples folder for now!
+I find it helps to turn on C#-style syntax highlighting.

 ### Roadmap
 Fluency is currently in a working state, but I'd to do more.
 - The design makes it very amenable to being parallelized, so I'd like to do more with that.
 Currently, each function is lazily evaluated.
 A parallel Fluency could have each node on its own thread, or even on its own computer, exchanging messages through queues.